-It is hard to deny that Generative AI has become one of today’s hottest topics.
+It is hard to deny that generative AI has become one of today’s hottest topics.
 Thanks to the advanced technology that makes generative AI goes beyond a generator tool for us to put a ginger cat inside the famous painting.
-We are witnessing the stage where brands and some industries start to use it as an additional tool to improve their work process and customer experiences.
+We are witnessing a time in design history where brands and industries are using it to improve their work process and customer experiences.
+Sounds great, right?

-Generative AI is an artificial intelligence (AI) that can generate new, unique content, and endless possibilities.
-It can be trained from collected data from millions of resources, and then use complex machine learning models to generate the output within a split second!
+So, what is generative AI?
+It is an artificial intelligence (AI) that can generate new and unique content.
+It can be trained from collected data from millions of resources.
+Then using complex machine learning models, generate information and content within a split sec!

-Let’s talk about one of the most well-known capabilities of Generative AI, “Text-to-image”.
-In the mid of 2022, OpenAi launched “DALL-E beta” and made it available and accessible for everyone.
-The internet went crazy as millions of people had signed up on the waitlist to have early access to this.
-Tools like DALL-E or Midjourney, can generate shockingly realistic images by converting the input keywords.
-The results are endless possibilities.
-This inspires brands and marketers to explore new ways to express themselves to their customers.
-Take this “Unbottling Martini” visual campaign for an example.
+Let’s talk about one of the most well-known capabilities of generative AI: Text-to-image.
+In mid-2022, OpenAI launched “DALL-E beta” and made it available and accessible for everyone.
+The Internet went crazy as millions of people had signed up on the waitlist to have early access to this.
+Tools like DALL-E or Midjourney can generate shockingly realistic images based on text input.
+The results are…endless possibilities.
+Since launch, these platforms have inspire brands and marketers to explore new ways to express themselves to their customers.
+Take the “Unbottling Martini” campaign, for example.

 Generative AI in healthcare

-Generative AI algorithms can provide synthetic patient data which can use to train machine learning models to recognise, and diagnose.
-It may also analyse the connection between conditions and drug efficacy to identify optimal and more personalised treatment plans.
+In the realm of healthcare, generative AI algorithms can provide synthetic patient data to train machine learning models to recognise and diagnose health issues.
+It can also help healthcare providers analyse connections between medical conditions and drug efficacy, so as to identify optimal and more personalised treatment plans for patients.

-Enlitic, a San Francisco-based deep learning medical diagnostics company uses the power of deep learning technologies from image recognition to gather data from radiology images and apply it in medical cases.
+Enlitic, a San Francisco-based deep learning medical diagnostics company, meanwhile uses the power of deep learning to gather data from radiology images.
 The technology helps them optimise patient outcomes and read cases 21% faster than traditional methods.
-They also claimed to have another successful study where the technology helped detect malignant lung nodules up to 18 months before a biopsy was ordered.
+They also claimed to have another successful study where the technology helped detect malignant lung nodules up to 18 mos. before a biopsy was ordered.

-While it shows how generative AI can advance the healthcare industry.
-The algorithms may have the potential to be biased, which might result in discriminating against particular patient groups or unequal treatment access.
+While the above examples show how generative AI can advance the healthcare industry, the algorithms may have a potential to be biased.This could result in discrimination against particular patient groups or unequal treatment access.